-One of my favorite drinks of all time is the White Russian.
+Being totally honest, this is one of my favorite drinks of all time.
+So delicious!
 I love the Kahlúa mixed with vodka and heavy cream – it’s almost like a dessert!
-I’m used to the classic drink, but have you ever tried a White Russian recipe that’s a big different?
+I’m used to the classic drink, but have you ever tried a White Russian cocktail recipe that’s a bit different?
+You’re about to.

 - Dash of heavy cream

 Glass: Use a standard rocks or whiskey glass.

 In a cocktail shaker add whiskey, Bailey’s Irish Cream, coffee liqueur and a dash of heavy cream.
 Drop in an ice cube.

 Shake vigorously and strain into an ice cube filled glass.

 And whether or not you get “the chronics,” drink responsibly and never drink and drive.